 About me

-I am generally interested in scientific research, while my career thus far focused in the field of computational biology/biochemistry, I am also eager to apply my skill set for problem solving within other natural sciences.
-My life-long secular pilgrimage is to pursue the nature of reality through unceasing study of philosophy, mathematics, and physical sciences.
+I am broadly interested in scientific research.
+While my career thus far focused on image processing for cryo-electron tomography, I am actively seeking opportunities to apply my skill set to new challenges both within and beyond image processing across the natural sciences.
+I am devoted to a lifelong secular pilgrimage to understand the nature of reality through sustained study of philosophy, mathematics, and the physical sciences.

 Currently